LouisCoates/ShowMeAnApple/README.md

 # Simple-Python-Chatbot

-Creating a simple Python chatbot using natural language processing and deep learning.
+Creating a simple Python chatbot using natural language processing and deep learning, and image recognition to detect apple images.